 Monday thru Friday .
 8:00 AM - 5:00 PM EST

 Aflac policies are considered HIPAA excepted benefits because they are not major medical health insurance.
-This means they are offered separately from major medical coverage and are not an integral part of an individual’s health plan.
-Being excepted, these benefits are generally excluded from rules and regulations designed for major medical insurance.1
+This means they’re offered separately from major medical coverage and are not an integral part of an individual’s health plan.
+Being excepted, these benefits are generally excluded from rules and regulations designed for major medical insurance.

-Helps with out-of-pocket costs if you experience a covered health event, such as a heart attack, stroke or paralysis.
+Helps with out-of-pocket costs if you experience a covered health event.

-Provides a lump-sum cash benefit if you’re diagnosed and treated for a covered critical illness event, such as a heart attack, stroke or paralysis.
+Provides a lump-sum cash benefit if you’re diagnosed and treated for a covered critical illness event.

 Helps ease the financial burden associated with hospital stays due to a covered accident or illness by providing cash benefits.

-Provides benefits for covered exams and cleanings, X-rays, fillings, crowns and much more.
+Provides benefits for covered dental exams and procedures.

-Helps with the costs of covered eye exams, treatments and vision correction materials.
+Helps with the costs of covered vision exams, treatments and correction materials.